back to Blog

 Samples

-Product samples sent to buyers before placing orders.
+Product samples sent to buyers before they place larger wholesale orders.

 Sell-Through